gnzsnz/ib-gateway-docker/README.md

 a X11 virtual framebuffer to run IB Gateway Application without graphics hardware.
 - [x11vnc](https://wiki.archlinux.org/title/x11vnc) -
 a VNC server that allows to interact with the IB Gateway user interface (optional, for development / maintainance purpose).
+- [socat](https://linux.die.net/man/1/socat) a tool to accept TCP connection from non-localhost and relay it to IB Gateway from localhost (IB Gateway restricts connections to 127.0.0.1 by default).

 ## How to use?